inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 .. .. note:: Traffic shapers, such as the Asynchronous Traffic Shaper, can have elements in the filtering layer.

 .. note:: Although traffic shaping primarily happens in network interfaces, some elements of traffic shapers might be located in the filtering layer.
-For example, the Asynchronous Traffic Shaper has its meter and filter components there.
+   For example, the Asynchronous Traffic Shaper's meter and filter components are located there.

    .. so